open-mmlab/mmcv/docs/faq.md

 ### Installation

-- "KeyError: "MaskRCNN: 'RefineRoIHead is not in the models registry'"
+- "KeyError: "xxx: 'yyy is not in the zzz registry'"

-    The registry mechanism will be triggered only when the file where the module is located is imported.
+    The registry mechanism will be triggered only when the file of the module is imported.
     So you need to import that file somewhere.
 More details can be found at https://github.com/open-mmlab/mmdetection/issues/5974.

-- Compatibility issue between MMCV and MMDetection; "ConvWS is already registered in conv layer"

-    Please install the correct version of MMCV for the version of your MMDetection following the [installation instruction](https://mmdetection.readthedocs.io/en/latest/get_started.html#installation).

 - "No module named 'mmcv.ops'"; "No module named 'mmcv._ext'"

     1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`
     2. Install mmcv-full following the [installation instruction](https://mmcv.readthedocs.io/en/latest/get_started/installation.html) or [Build MMCV from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html)

 - "invalid device function" or "no kernel image is available for execution"

     1. Check the CUDA compute capability of you GPU
     2. Run `python mmdet/utils/collect_env.py` to check whether PyTorch, torchvision, and MMCV are built for the correct GPU architecture.
        You may need to set `TORCH_CUDA_ARCH_LIST` to reinstall MMCV.
        The compatibility issue could happen when  using old GPUS, e.g., Tesla K80 (3.7) on colab.
     3. Check whether the running environment is the same as that when mmcv/mmdet is compiled.
        For example, you may compile mmcv using CUDA 10.0 bug run it on CUDA9.0   environments